glynnbird/birdreader/BENCHMARK.md

 RPi: 0.75s
 EC2: 0.25s

-In conclusion, the Raspberry Pi is quite capable of delivering sub-second page times but the best performance, not surprisingly, goes to the
+In conclusion, the Raspberry Pi is quite capable of delivering sub-second page times but the best performance, not surprisingly, goes to the faster processors.